Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/character-classes-i.md

   30   Extremely obscure, known by very few, possibly forgotten by most who once knew it, possibly known only by those who don't understand the significance of the knowledge.
   ---- -------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+### Bardic Music
-**Bardic Music:** Once per day per bard level, a bard can use his song or poetics to produce magical effects on those around him (usually including himself, if desired).
+Once per day per bard level, a bard can use his song or poetics to produce magical effects on those around him (usually including himself, if desired).
 While these abilities fall under the category of bardic music and the descriptions discuss singing or playing